8ball Cartographer LANgeist Hash Hound Malchemist Ms. Disin SSHerlock

 board secretary: glenn ponas

-As a retired Teacher at Pittsburgh Public Schools, Glenn brings a nuanced and thorough understanding of both how to work with school administration without sacraficing student experiance.
-As the Executive Director of Aerium, a Pennsylvania-based 501c3, Glen lead the team's efforts to accelerate the commercialization of next-generation AAM, UAS, and crewed aircraft technologies and to build and grow the workforce that will build, fly, and maintain them.
+As a retired teacher with Pittsburgh Public Schools, Glenn brings a nuanced and practical understanding of how to collaborate effectively with school administration while maintaining a strong focus on student experience.
+With extensive experience in workforce development and education-to-industry pipelines, Glenn explores and expands opportunities for students to gain applicable, real-world experience.
+As the Executive Director of Aerium, a Pennsylvania-based 501(c)(3), he leads efforts to accelerate the commercialization of next-generation AAM, UAS, and crewed aircraft technologies—and to develop the workforce that will build, operate, and sustain them.

 get involved.